 Although search engine optimization (SEO) is one of the most valuable types of marketing, many businesses don’t maintain their momentum because they need to learn how to check if their strategy is working.
-Organic SEO can take a while to build traffic, so many brands get frustrated and try various tactics instead of staying the course and trusting in the process.
+Organic SEO services can take a while to build traffic, so many brands get frustrated and try various tactics instead of staying the course and trusting in the process.

 Fortunately, there are many ways to measure SEO success, even if you have a lean marketing budget.
 To that end, let’s discuss five ways to keep track of your SEO and see how well it works for your bottom line.